Jairik/Parallel-Query-Processing-System/docs/schema.md

 12 total attributes, which will allow for sufficient querying.

+## Best Indexes

+There should be minimal default row indexes, as each one will require a seperate B+ tree to be stored in memory.
+Below are the currently chosen *default* indexes:

+- TODO

 ## Generation

 Acheived via `generate_commands.py`.
 Will use some C-level ML to dynamically assign risk level at runtime at later phases.